-- 3.1 This guidance is structured around the five constituent elements of the definition of an ODPS in section 368A of the Act.
+- 3.1 This guidance is structured around the five constituent elements of the definition of an ODPS in section 368A of the Communications Act 2003 ("the Act").
 This section provides guidance to assist providers in assessing whether a service, or a dissociable section of a service, meets the criteria of an ODPS under the Act.
-The questions below summarise these criteria and should be considered in relation to the provision of a service: - a) Is providing programmes the principal purpose of the service or a dissociable section of the service? (see paragraphs 3.7-3.20) - Does the service or dissociable section provide "programmes"? (see paragraphs 3.8-3.11) - ii) Is providing programmes the "principal purpose" of the service or of a dissociable section of the service? (see paragraphs 3.12-3.14) - iii) What is "a dissociable section"? (see paragraphs 3.15-3.20) - b) Is the service or dissociable section accessed on-demand? (see paragraphs 3.21-3.24) - c) Are the programmes comprising the service or dissociable section under a person's editorial responsibility? (see paragraphs 3.25-3.36) - i) Does that person have general control over what programmes are included in the service? (see paragraphs 3.29-3.32) - ii) Does that person have general control over the manner in which programmes are organised within the service? (see paragraphs 3.33-3.36) - d) Is the service or dissociable section made available by that person for use by members of the public? (see paragraphs 3.37-3.40) - e) Does that person have their head office in the UK and are editorial decisions about the service taken in the UK? (see paragraphs 3.41-3.42) - 3.2 These questions should be considered cumulatively as all of the criteria set out in section 368A of the Act must be met for a service to be an ODPS.
-While many services may be considered to provide programmes on-demand, close consideration should be given to: whether this is the "principal purpose" of the service or dissociable section; the level of control the provider has over the inclusion and organisation of programmes in the service; and the provider's place of establishment and where editorial decisions are taken. - 3.3 which must be met for an ODPS to fall within UK jurisdiction.
-Each of these changes is discussed in greater detail below. - 3.4 The wide variety of content, services and business models available makes it unrealistic to provide a simple checklist to determine the services within scope.
-However, the flow diagram set out below may help service providers consider how they might undertake an assessment of the criteria set out under the Act and navigate through this guidance.
+The questions below summarise these criteria and should be considered in relation to the provision of a service: - a) Is providing programmes the principal purpose of the service or a dissociable section of the service? (see paragraphs 3.7 to 3.20) - i) Does the service or dissociable section provide "programmes"? (see paragraphs 3.8 to 3.11) - ii) Is providing programmes the "principal purpose" of the service or of a dissociable section of the service? (see paragraphs 3.12 to 3.14) - iii) What is "a dissociable section"? (see paragraphs 3.15 to 3.20) - b) Is the service or dissociable section accessed on-demand? (see paragraphs 3.21 to 3.24) - c) Are the programmes comprising the service or dissociable section under a person's editorial responsibility? (see paragraphs 3.25 to 3.36) - i) Does that person have general control over what programmes are included in the service? (see paragraphs 3.29 to 3.32) - ii) Does that person have general control over the manner in which programmes are organised within the service? (see paragraphs 3.33 to 3.36) - d) Is the service or dissociable section made available by that person for use by members of the public? (see paragraphs 3.37 to 3.40) - e) Does that person have their head office in the UK and are editorial decisions about the service taken in the UK? (see paragraphs 3.41 to 3.42) - 3.2 These questions should be considered cumulatively as all of the criteria set out in section 368A of the Act must be met for a service to be an ODPS.
+While many services may be considered to provide programmes on-demand, close consideration should be given to: whether this is the "principal purpose" of the service or dissociable section; the level of control the provider has over the inclusion and organisation of programmes in the service; and the provider's place of establishment and where editorial decisions are taken. - 3.3 The changes implemented under the Audiovisual Media Services Regulations 2020 removed a previous stipulation that the principal purpose of ODPS is the provision of programmes the form and content of which are comparable to the form and content of programmes normally included in television programme services.
+The principle purpose of ODPS is now broadened to the provision of programmes with or without sounds which consist of moving or still images, or of legible text, or of a combination of those things.
+In